kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## There is only one boss.
-The customer.
-And he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else. - Sam Walton
+    ## The more you care, the stronger you can be. - Jim Rohn